 I’ve found the food inconsistent – sometimes it’s quite tasty and other times I find it lacklustre.
 I have a soft spot for this place because it was the first izakaya I went to and the staff are nice and accommodating to foreigners.
 For the price, I don’t care if some dishes aren’t that great.

 You order from an iPad.
 There is an option for English too.
 The cabbage is all-you-can-eat.
 The cabbage is just roughly chopped up and tossed with soy sauce.
 To me, it tastes a bit like plastic.
 The ramen and rice bowls are below average.
 The best thing to get here are the skewers.

 L and I accidentally ordered liver.
-So gross – the texture was gritty and taste was like clotted iron.
+This version was gross – the texture was gritty and tasted like clotted blood.
 Generally, I preferred the yakitori with sauce rather than just salt and pepper.
-The karrage is okay, though quite dry.
-The deep-fried chicken knees were my favourite, crunchy, munchy little nubs.
+The karrage is okay, though very dry.
+The deep-fried chicken knees were my favourite – little crunchy, munchy nubs.
 The meat patty skewers with cheese were also good.